 Harrison Crow writes things from times to time while he's not watching everything and anything available on Hulu and Netflix.
 Also a known Meghan Trainor fan.

-Drew Olsen met Matthias in college, and begrudgingly agreed to be his friend.
-He met Harrison via Skype, and it was love at first sight.
-Drew's day job is as data nerd for Democrats running for Congress, and because of his great hair and frequent injuries, he considers himself the Stuart Holden of the DC adult soccer leagues.
+Drew Olsen lives in in Washington, DC.
+His day job is as data nerd helping the labor movement.
+Because of his great hair and frequent injuries, he considers himself the Stuart Holden of the DC adult soccer leagues.

 Bill Reno typically covers goalkeepers unless someone is offering money to write about something else.
 He was first invited into the ASA brotherhood when the original core all bonded over their passion for numbers and how tall their respective wives and girlfriends were.
 Since then he has dabbled across the internet, mostly covering American goalkeepers at Everybody Soccer and Soccer Over There.